metafarion/metahax/README.md

 # Metahax
 I made a Gentoo Portage overlay and some ebuilds that didn't seem to exist yet.
+It's total haxxx.

 ## Installation ##